FT FinToolSuite

 12 = monthly, 4 = quarterly, 1 = yearly

-Your AI explanation will appear here.
+Your AI summary will appear here.

 Scenarios